 New mapping capabilities

 ArcGIS StoryMaps has been updated to support new capabilities made available in the June 2022 update to ArcGIS Online.
-These new features include pie chart renderers, matching chart and layer style colors, enhanced heat maps, a new media layer, weather effects for web scenes, and much more.
+These new features include pie chart renderers, matching chart and layer style colors, enhanced heat maps, weather effects for web scenes, and much more.

 Big slideshow upgrade!